zendframework/zend-expressive/doc/book/container/intro.md

 prefer, zend-expressive typehints against [container-interop](https://github.com/container-interop/container-interop), and throughout this manual, we attempt to show using a variety of containers in examples.

+> ## Service Names
+>
+> We recommend using fully-qualified class names whenever possible as service
+> names, with one exception: in cases where a service provides an implementation
+> of an interface used for typehints, use the interface name.
+>
+> Following these practices encourages the following:
+>
+> - Consumers have a reasonable idea of what the service should return.
+> - Using interface names as service names promotes re-use and substitution.
+>
+> In a few cases, we define "meta" names.
+These are cases where there is no
+> clear typehint to follow (e.g., most middleware only uses `callable` as a
+> typehint, or where we want to imply specific configuration is necessary (e.g.,
+> [Whoops](http://filp.github.io/whoops/) requires specific configuration to
+> work correctly with Expressive, and thus we do not want a generic service name
+> for it).
+We try to keep these to a minimum, however.